-He has spent over 30 years in pharmaceuticals across multiple companies including 13 years at Millennium with his last eight years as co-head of R&D. This role included management of all non-clinical groups and Pharmaceutical Sciences.
-Following his leadership role at Millennium/Takeda, he became SVP and head of R&D Non-Clinical at Moderna.
-Pete has extensive experience in drug discovery and development across multiple therapeutic areas (CV, Oncology, Inflammation, Infectious disease, rare disease, and others) and therapeutic modalities (small molecules, antibodies, ADCs, nucleic acids [modified mRNA and siRNA]).
-He has overseen the non-clinical development of multiple, currently marketed therapeutics including Celebrex, Inspra, Velcade, Entyvio, and has been deeply involved in numerous others (i.e. the first statins and A-II antagonists).
+He has extensive experience in drug discovery and development across multiple therapeutic areas (CV, Oncology, inflammation, Infectious disease, rare disease, and others) and therapeutic modalities (small molecules, antibodies, ADCs, and nucleic acids [modified mRNA and siRNA]).
+Pete has overseen the nonclinical development of multiple, currently marked therapeutics including Celebrex, Inspra, Velcade, Entyvio, Onpattro, Oxlumo and Givlaari.
+When not in Cambridge or North Carolina, he lives on a mountain-side in Vermont.

 K. Dane Wittrup, PhD